-- (a) Candidates who have qualified to sit the graduating examination for the Diploma must apply in writing to sit the examination. - (b) The application must be accompanied by case reports representative of those cases which the candidate has studied since enrolment for the diploma. - (c) Candidates who are unsuccessful in the graduating examination may apply to sit the examination a maximum of two additional times.
+(a) Candidates who have qualified to sit the graduating examination for the Diploma must apply in writing to sit the examination. (b) Candidates who are unsuccessful in the graduating examination may apply to sit the examination a maximum of two additional times.
 However, candidates must successfully pass the exam within two years of the first attempt or within five years of first enrolling in the PSYC 670, whichever comes first.